• Skip to primary navigation

 Set aside to cool.

-Dust your Italian custard pie with powdered sugar and serve.
+Dust your nonna pie with powdered sugar and serve.

 An Italian Custard Pie on a plate, with a slice ready fo serving.